What's the difference between poison ivy and poison oak?

 Summertime means spending a lot more time outdoors enjoying activities -- from soaking up the sun to hiking through the woods.
 But being outdoors also poses health risks.

 One common health risk people face during the summer months is poison ivy or poison oak rashes.
 With an estimated 85% of Americans being allergic to poison ivy, running into these plants can put a major damper on your summer fun.
 So it's important to not only know the differences between poison ivy and poison oak but also how to properly treat the rashes from these plants.
+The poison ivy treatment and poison oak rash remedy may not be the same, depending on the severity of the case.
+The first thing that needs to be determined is if you're seeing the signs of poison ivy or poison oak.

 Spotting the differences